 The sensor connector plate is mounted on the mold.
 Pockets and a channel is machined into the mold for the sensor connector, cable, and sensor head.
 The sensor head is placed under the transfer pin above the cover plate in the clamp plate.
 The transfer pin is retained below the ejector pin in the clamp plate.
-The giptor plate.
-The ejector plate in the clamp plate in the clamp plate in the clamp plate in the clamp plate.
-The transfer pin is retained below the ejector pin in the clamp plate.
-The giptor plate in the clamp plate in the clamp plate in the clamp plate.
-The transfer pin is retained below the ejector plate in the giptor plate in the giptor plate in the giptor plate.
-The giptor plate is plate or cavity insert (refer to figure at top right).
+The ejector pin is retained in the ejector retainer plate and reaches through to the B-Plate or cavity insert (refer to figure at top right).

 A minimum of 0.50" (12,0 mm) or one-third of the transfer pins length, whichever is greater, must be fitted to a H7/g6 tolerance within the clamp plate to ensure proper pin alignment and to prevent possible bending.
-If 0.50" (12,0 mm)/ one-third minimum cannot be achieved, apply the head-to-head clamp plate installation concept (refer to figure at top right).
+If 0.50" (12,0 mm)/one-third minimum cannot be achieved, apply the head-to-head clamp plate installation concept (refer to figure at top right).